concord-consortium/activity-player/README.md

             2. create a new commit with the CHANGES.md message
             3. create a tag `v[new-version-string]` with the CHANGES.md message
 4. Push current branch and tag to GitHub
+  - `git push origin master`
+  - `git push origin v<new version>`
 5. Create a GitHub Release
     1. Find the new tag at https://github.com/concord-consortium/activity-player/tags open it, and edit it
     2. Copy the title from CHANGES.md
     3. Copy the content from CHANGES.md
+    4. Hit "Publish Release" button
-6. QA the built version at `https://activity-player.concord.org/versions/v[new-version-string]``
+6. QA the built version at `https://activity-player.concord.org/version/v[new-version-string]`
 7. Checkout production
 8. Run `git reset --hard v[new-version-string]`
 9. Push production to GitHub